MPA: RED IN VIEW

 February 19, 8 pm, Floor Three, Hess Family Theater *Tickets required

-MPA hosts a dramatic live finale of Orbit.
-This theatrical event orchestrates a culminating series of actions within a sound environment by M. Cay Castagnetto.
+The dramatic finale of Orbit.
+Ending on a dissonant chord, this theatrical event marks the Orbiters’ exit, and orchestrates a culminating series of actions within a live environment by M. Cay Castagnetto (sound) and Maria Shaplin (lighting).

 Major support is provided by John R. Eckel, Jr. Foundation.